PE and Sport Premium

 Impact has also been shown through our success in competitive sport in the last two years.
 For a small school we find regularly that we 'punch above our weight' in competitions and have had some notable successes, as listed here:

--We reached the quarter final in the year 3/4 tennis tournament
+-2nd place in the year 3/4 tennis tournament

 How the funding works